TheGreekGoddess/Data_Analysis_using_Python_APIs/README.md

 * You may want to start this assignment by refreshing yourself on the [geographic coordinate system](http://desktop.arcgis.com/en/arcmap/10.3/guide-books/map-projections/about-geographic-coordinate-systems.htm).

 * Next, spend the requisite time necessary to study the OpenWeatherMap API.
 Based on your initial study, you should be able to answer basic questions about the API: Where do you request the API key?
-Which Weather API in particular will you need?
+Which Weather API, in particular, will you need?
 What URL endpoints does it expect?
 What JSON structure does it respond with?
 Before you write a line of code, you should be aiming to have a crystal clear understanding of your intended outcome.

 * A starter code for Citipy has been provided.
 However, if you're craving an extra challenge, push yourself to learn how it works: [citipy Python library](https://pypi.python.org/pypi/citipy).
 Before you try to incorporate the library into your analysis, start by creating simple test cases outside your main script to confirm that you are using it correctly.
 Too often, when introduced to a new library, students get bogged down by the most minor of errors -- spending hours investigating their entire code -- when, in fact, a simple and focused test would have shown their basic utilization of the library was wrong from the start.
 Don't let this be you!